Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Outline of proof of main result

 \subsubsection{Propagation of pruned dual $\hat\zeta_t$}

-In the following lemma (Lemma \ref{lemma:percolation}), we show that for any $2/3<\theta<1$, we can find $L$ and $K$ so that if $\hat\zeta_t^\beta$ is started with $K$ particles in a box of diameter $\theta a_w L$, then at time $L$, there will be at least $K$ particles in an adjacent box of diameter $\theta a_wL$ with high probability.
-This suggests that up until time $L$, the propagation speed of $\hat\zeta_t^\beta$ is at least $\theta a_w$, which translates into the desired lower bound of $\theta a_w / \sqrt{h(\beta)}$ in the unscaled spacetime.
+In the following lemma (Lemma \ref{lemma:percolation}), we show that for any $2/3<\theta<1$, we can find $L$ and $K$ so that if $\hat\zeta_t^\beta$ is started with $K$ particles in a box of diameter $\theta a_w L$, then $L$ time units later, there will be at least $K$ particles in an adjacent box of diameter $\theta a_wL$, with high probability.
+This suggests that during $[0,L]$, the propagation speed of $\hat\zeta_t^\beta$ is at least $\theta a_w$, which translates into the desired lower bound of $\theta a_w / \sqrt{h(\beta)}$ in the unscaled spacetime.
 The specific form of the result \eqref{eq:lemma9result} of Lemma \ref{lemma:percolation} enables us to define a lower-bounding percolation process (Fig.~\ref{fig:percolation}a) using a comparison theorem from Section 4 of \cite{durrett95}, in which we discretize time into blocks of length $L$ and space into boxes of diameter $\theta a_w L$.
 A similar construction is carried out in Durrett and Z{\"a}hle \cite{durrett2007}, except we must shorten their time blocks from length $L^2$ to length $L$ to obtain a tight lower bound on the propagation speed of $\hat\zeta_t^\beta$.
-To prove Lemma \ref{lemma:percolation}, we use Lemma \ref{lemma:approximation} to approximate $\hat\zeta_t^\beta$ with $\mathring\psi_t^\beta$, and we then approximate $\mathring\psi_t^\beta$ with a simpler BRW $\psi_t^\beta$ as in the upper bound case.
+To prove Lemma \ref{lemma:percolation}, we use Lemma \ref{lemma:approximation} to approximate $\hat\zeta_t^\beta$ with $\mathring\psi_t^\beta$, and we then approximate $\mathring\psi_t^\beta$ with a simpler BRW $\psi_t^\beta$ as in the proof of the upper bound.
 We finally analyze $\psi_t^\beta$ to obtain the result.

-\begin{lemma} For $\theta<1$ and $L>0$, define (Fig.~\ref{fig:percolation}b)
+\begin{lemma} For $0<\theta<1$ and $L>0$, define (Fig.~\ref{fig:percolation}b)

 and